 dd) Unauthorized Use of Keys or Other Access Devices.
 “Unauthorized use of keys or other access devices” means to possess, duplicate, or use a key or other access device, including an electronic keycard or other device used to grant access, to any building, room, structure, facility, vehicle, construction area, roof top, or other related premises without proper authorization.

 ee) Attempting to Engage in an act Prohibited by the Student Code of Conduct.
 An “attempt” is defined as conduct that, if successful, would constitute or result in the prohibited conduct.
 Any student who abandons an attempt or prevents the prohibited conduct from occurring under circumstances that demonstrate a complete and voluntary renunciation of the prohibited conduct will not be subject to disciplinary action.

 ff) Deceptive Organizational Practices.
-“Deceptive Organizational Practices” means (1) fraudulently or improperly holding out an organization as being recognized by the University when in fact the organization is not officially recognized by the Division of Student Life and has not followed the applicable recognition requirements; (2) any behavior that utilizes deception to mislead any student regarding the organization; or (3) failing to utilize organization funds or dues consistent with the purpose in which those funds or dues were collected.
+“Deceptive Organizational Practices” means (1) fraudulently or improperly holding out an organization as being recognized by the University when in fact the organization is not officially recognized by the Office of Student Success and has not followed the applicable recognition requirements; (2) any behavior that utilizes deception to mislead any student regarding the organization; or (3) failing to utilize organization funds or dues consistent with the purpose in which those funds or dues were collected.

 gg) Abuse of the Student Code of Conduct.
 “Abuse of the Student Code of Conduct” means any of the following:

 1) Failure to obey the notice from the Director of Student Conduct or other University official to appear for a meeting concerning violations of the Student Code of Conduct.

 2) Falsification, distortion, or misrepresentation of information at any point in the student conduct process.

 3) Disruption or interference with the orderly conduct of a Student Code of Conduct proceeding.